 Now that you've added this property, you can view a full breakdown of the purchase & rehab information, holding costs, refinance cash out, cash flow and investment returns on the Property Analysis page:

-Tip: Hover over the question mark icon next to any metric to view its description and calculation formula.
+Tip: hover over the question mark icons next to any metric to view their descriptions and calculation formulas.

 If you need to edit any of the parameters of this deal later, go to the Purchase Worksheet page from the property menu on the left side: